-It may sound silly, but FEMA Administrator Craig Fugate says that if the Waffle House in a disaster-hit area is closed, “That’s really bad.
+It may sound silly, but it makes sense.
+FEMA Administrator Craig Fugate famously said after the 2011 Joplin tornado: "If you get there and the Waffle House is closed?
+That’s really bad.
 That’s where you go to work."

 They have a specific plan for hurricanes that “explains how to reopen a restaurant and what to serve if there is gas but no electricity, or a generator but no ice.
 An important element is limiting the menu so the company's supply chain can focus on keeping certain items stocked and chilled or frozen.”

 These efforts certainly cost the company more than the profits made from being open during the emergency, but the company says the idea is “more about marketing and building goodwill than profits.”